phpvms/docs/docs/installation/installation.md

 ![](img/03-requirements.png)

 The next page brings you to the database setup page.
+Select `MySQL` (`sqlite` requires some extra configuration)

 - Enter the name of your site and the URL
 - Enter your database credentials.
+  - These are the credentials created above
+  - Contact your host for the correct database server address.
+Usually it is `localhost` or `127.0.0.1` but it might be different
-  - You can test to make sure they're working by clicking the "Test Database Credentials" button.
+  - You can test to make sure they're working by clicking the "Test Database Credentials" button

 ![](img/04-database-page.png)